micromind-toolkit/micromind/recipes/image_classification/README.md

 ## Image classification

-*Disclaimer*: HuggingFace checkpoints on the way for ImageNet, CIFAR-100, and CIFAR-10.
+**Disclaimer**: we will shortly releease HuggingFace checkpoints for ImageNet, CIFAR-100, and CIFAR-10 for both PhiNet and XiNet.

 This image classification recipe uses the PyTorch image models library (`timm`) to augment the data.
 It supports most data augmentation strategies, and datasets of the original implementation.
 However, it is implemented using `micromind` and thus, it exploits all the exportability and functionalities of the library.